Your shopping cart is empty.

 Some artworks have a personal connection, such as my Inheritance piece, which expresses my rejection of my family history of alcoholism, or Sugar Baby, where I deal with my own soft drink cravings.
 Other artworks are prompted by my role as a father: Expedition and Revolution encourage kids to go outside to play instead of watching electronic screens, and Final Post : ( deals with the serious problems of cyberbullying.

-To realize my dream of painting full time instead of teaching, I have been showing my work in solo booths at art fairs like Red Dot and SPECTRUM in Miami during Art Basel/Miami, SPECTRUM/Indian Wells, and Artexpo 2017.
+To help realize my dream of painting full time instead of teaching, I have been showing my work in solo booths at art fairs like Red Dot and SPECTRUM in Miami during Art Basel/Miami, SPECTRUM/Indian Wells, and Artexpo 2017.
 The personal connections I make with collectors at these events is invaluable.
 The feedback about my work at these shows, which may top 30,000 visitors, comes back to the studio and influences themes for future artworks.

 This website shows that I have a wide variety of interests and abilities and am willing to work with you to meet your art needs!
 Please use the contact form or call my studio directly at (727) 942-9020 between 11 a.m. and 11 p.m.
 Eastern Standard Time.